Nominal Yield: Meaning

 Components Determining Nominal Yield

 While calculating returns on investments, the calculation of the inflation rate becomes very crucial.
-Because the actual or net rate of return varies with the change in the inflation rate.
-Any increase in the inflation rate will mean a downward revision in the actual rate of return and vice versa.
-For example, the Inflation rate is 7%, the return on investment or coupon rate is 10%, and as a result, the real interest rate would be 3% only (10-7).
+Because the actual or net rate of return varies with the change in the inflation rate, any increase in the inflation rate will mean a downward revision in the actual rate of return and vice versa.
+For example, if the Inflation rate is 7%, the return on investment or coupon rate is 10%, and as a result, the real interest rate would be 3% only (10-7).
 Thus if the inflation is higher than the Coupon Yield, it also has to be higher to compensate the investor from the loss of inflation.

 As a result, at the time of the Nominal Yield’s computation, consideration of the inflation rate becomes very important.